opensanctions/site/_content/commercial-faq.md

 ### What is the value-add from OpenSanctions?

-* Our data pipeline pulls in entities from a [wide range of official sources and research-driven databases], creating a unique set of targets.
+* **Our data pipeline** pulls in entities from a [wide range of official sources and research-driven databases](/datasets/), creating a unique set of targets.
-* [Deduplication] avoids redundant matches and contextualizes entities across data sources to build comprehensive profiles.
+* **[Entity deduplication](/articles/2021-11-11-deduplication/)** avoids redundant matches and contextualizes entities across data sources to build comprehensive profiles.
-* Meticulous data cleaning creates a [coherent data structure] with well-defined field names, formats, and country codes.
+* **Meticulous data cleaning** creates a [coherent data structure](/reference/) with well-defined field names, formats, and country codes.
 Entity names are stored in multiple alphabets.
-* Our graph of entities contains rich connectivity information, showing family, ownership and business ties between actors.
+* **Our graph of entities** contains rich connectivity information, showing family, ownership and business ties between actors.
-* Our API service allows you to search and perform precise matching of your own records against our database.
+* **Our [API service](/docs/api/)** allows you to search and perform precise matching of your own records against our database.

 ### What do people use OpenSanctions for?

 It’s really up to you!
 Some of the use cases we have seen include:

 * Building know-your-customer and enhanced due diligence workflows for regulated industries and organizations that want to understand their own risk exposure.
-* Expanding anti-corruption and anti-money laundering investigations using open source intelligence and network analysis analysis.
+* Expanding anti-corruption and anti-money laundering investigations using open source intelligence and network analysis.
 * Complementing traditional offerings (Refinitiv, LexisNexis, DowJones) with higher-frequency checks.

 ### What forms of use are covered by commercial licenses?

-We want people to use the OpenSanctions data as widely and flexibly as possible.
+We want people to use the data as **widely and flexibly as possible**.
 Commercial license-holders can use the data for any purpose (in-house or in products) that build upon the data.
-We simply ask that you don’t distribute the data in a way that will directly compete with our bulk data offering (public KYC APIs are enouraged, of course!).
+We simply ask that you don’t distribute the data in a way that will directly compete with our bulk data offering (building KYC APIs is enouraged, of course!).

 ### How do I acquire a commercial license?

-Please contact us at **info@opensanctions.org** to set up a brief call with the team.
+Please contact us at **info@opensanctions.org** to set up a brief call with our team.
 (You can also [sneak into the calendar](https://calendly.com/flindenberg/opensanctions-intro) directly!)

-If you need no further convincing, you can also just enroll for a subscription of the [sanctions data](https://buy.stripe.com/5kAdRNad3fmhg6ceV4), [combined sanctions and PEPs data](https://buy.stripe.com/14kfZV5WN8XT9HO28j), or [purchase access to our API service]().
+If you need no further convincing, you can also just enroll for a subscription of the [sanctions data](https://buy.stripe.com/5kAdRNad3fmhg6ceV4), [combined sanctions and PEPs data](https://buy.stripe.com/14kfZV5WN8XT9HO28j), or [purchase access to our API service](https://buy.stripe.com/aEU6pl4SJ6PL7zG3co).

 ### Who is exempted from commercial licensing?